iotJumpway/Oculus-Examples/Rift/vrAIretail/README.md

 ## Bugs/Issues

 Please feel free to create issues for bugs and general issues you come across whilst using this or any other Oculus related iotJumpWay issues.
-You may also use the issues area to ask for general help whilst using the iotJumpWay in your IoT projects.
+You may also use the issues area to ask for general help whilst using the iotJumpWay projects.

 ## Contributors